-Some dentures are partially made of metal.
-This metal is usually an alloy called chromium cobalt.
-These are most commonly used for partial dentures, although they are sometimes used for full dentures.
-The main reason for using this material is for its strength.
-Another reason for using metal is the denture can be made much thinner than with acrylic and yet have the same or often greater strength properties.
+Some dentures are also partially made of metal, an alloy called chromium cobalt.
+The main reason for using this material is its strength.
+Another reason is the denture can be made much thinner than with acrylic and yet have the same or often greater strength properties.

 Who Is A Good Candidate For Dentures?

 Just about anyone who is missing one to several teeth is a potential candidate for dentures.
 Whether a denture is the right choice for you will depend on several factors:

 - Your expectations of how well the teeth will work